 In addition, any contract manufacturer that we select to manufacture our product candidates might fail to maintain a current "good manufacturing practices" (cGMP) manufacturing facility.
-During February 2007, we established a commercial manufacturing facility for oral TTM product in Ann Arbor, MI and we have hired and trained our employees to comply with the extensive regulations applicable to such a facility.
-Given the delay of our NDA for oral TTM, we are currently exploring strategic options for our GMP facility.
-This might include sale of the equipment and/or sublease of the facility.
+During February 2007, we established a manufacturing facility in Ann Arbor, MI and we are currently seeking to sublease some or all of our excess office, laboratory and manufacturing space.
+In March 2009, our building control systems for cleanrooms and associated air handling equipment were removed and sold which might affect our ability to reachieve cGMP status for our facility.